Jane Wyman: 1968–1993: Brief retirement and career resurgence

-Falcon Crest
+After five years of retirement living in Carmel painting and focusing on her philanthropic work she took her first acting role since 1974.
+She accepted a featured role in the television movie, The Incredible Journey of Doctor Meg Laurel (1979).
+She then guest starred on Charlie's Angels and The Love Boat.

 In the spring of 1981, Wyman's career enjoyed a resurgence when she was cast as the scheming Californian vintner and matriarch Angela Channing in The Vintage Years, which was retooled as the primetime soap opera Falcon Crest.
 Wyman said she wanted to make it as it was a change from "the four handkerchief bits" she was known for.
 "You just can't miss on a thing like this," she added.

-The series, which ran from December 1981 to May 1990, was created by Earl Hamner, who had created The Waltons a decade earlier.
-Hamner called Wyman "one of the legendary stars... a great actress", strongly denying her casting was due to her connection to the then-current president.

-Also starring on the show was an already established character actress, Susan Sullivan, as Angela's niece-in-law, Maggie Gioberti, and the relatively unknown actor Lorenzo Lamas as Angela's irresponsible grandson, Lance Cumson.
+Then relatively unknown Lorenzo Lamas appeared as Angela's irresponsible grandson, Lance Cumson.
 The on- and off-screen chemistry between Wyman and Lamas helped fuel the series' success.

-In its first season, Falcon Crest was a ratings hit, behind other 1980s prime-time soap operas, such as Dallas and Knots Landing, but initially ahead of rival Dynasty.
-Cesar Romero appeared from 1985 to 1987 on Falcon Crest as the romantic interest of Angela Channing.

 For her role as Angela Channing, Wyman was nominated for a Soap Opera Digest Award five times (for Outstanding Actress in a Leading Role and for Outstanding Villainess: Prime Time Serial), and was also nominated for a Golden Globe award in 1983 and 1984.
-Her 1984 Golden Globe nomination resulted in a win for Wyman, who took home the award for Best Performance By an Actress in a TV Series.
+She won in 1984 for Best Performance By an Actress in a TV Series.
 Later in the show's run, Wyman suffered several health problems.
-In 1986, she had abdominal surgery which caused her to miss two episodes (her character simply "disappeared" under mysterious circumstances).
-In 1988, she missed another episode due to ill health and was told by her doctors to avoid work.
-However, she wanted to continue working, and she completed the rest of the 1988–1989 season while her health continued to deteriorate.
-Months later in 1989, Wyman collapsed on the set and was hospitalized due to problems with diabetes and a liver ailment.
+In 1986 abdominal surgery caused her to miss two episodes.
+She was plagued with fatigue during the 1988–1989 season, and her health continued to deteriorate.
+Later in 1989 she collapsed on the set and was hospitalized due to problems with diabetes and a liver ailment.
 Her doctors told her that she should end her acting career.
-Wyman was absent for most of the ninth and final season of Falcon Crest in 1989–1990 (her character was written out of the series by making her comatose in a hospital bed following an attempted murder).
+Wyman was absent for most of the ninth and final season of Falcon Crest in 1989–1990.

 Against her doctor's advice, she returned for the final three episodes in 1990, even writing a soliloquy for the series finale.
-Wyman ultimately appeared in almost every episode until the beginning of the ninth and final season, for a total of 208 of the show's 227 episodes.
+Wyman appeared in 208 of the show's 227 episodes.